 It took until 1960 for two-way amateur communications to take place.
 Using surplus parabolic dish antennas and highpower klystron amplifiers, the Eimac Radio Club, W6HB, and the Rhododendron Swamp VHF Society, W1BU, accomplished this milestone in July 1960 on 1296 MHz.
 In the 1960s, the first wave of amateur EME enthusiasts established amateur-to-amateur contacts on 144 MHz and 432 MHz.
 In April 1964, W6DNG and OH1NL made the first 144-MHz EME QSO.
 432-MHz EME experimentation was delayed by the 50-W power limit (removed January 2, 1963).
 Only one month after the first 144-MHz QSO was made, the 1000-ft-diameter dish at Arecibo, Puerto Rico, was used to demonstrate the viability of 432-MHz EME, when a contact was made between KP4BPZ and W1BU.
-The first amateur-to-amateur 432-MHz EME QSO occurred in July 1964 between W1BU and KH6UK.
+The first amateurto-amateur 432-MHz EME QSO occurred in July 1964 between W1BU and KH6UK.

 The widespread availability of reliable low-noise semiconductor devices along with significant improvements in Yagi arrays ushered in the second wave of amateur activity in the 1970s.
 Contacts between stations entirely built by amateurs became the norm instead of the exception.
 In 1970, the first 220- and 2304-MHz EME QSOs were made, followed by the first 50-MHz EME QSO in 1972.
-1970s activity was still concentrated on 144 and 432 MHz, although 1296-MHz activity grew.